jahia-qa/selenium226/README.md

-This repository should only be used for the selenium test SELENIUM-226 test
+This repository should only be used for the selenium test SELENIUM-226.